-'Investment values are provided to Momentum Pensions Malta Limited by the Investment Platforms who are responsible for the accuracy of this information.
+'Investment values are provided to Momentum Pensions Malta Limited by Investment Platforms who are responsible for the accuracy of this information.
 Every effort has been made to ensure that this statement is correct but please accept this statement on this understanding.

-Certain underlying assets with the Investment, may show a value that reflects an early encashment value or potentially a zero value, prior to the maturity date.
+Certain underlying assets with the Investment may show a value that reflects an early encashment value or potentially a zero value prior to maturity date.
 This will not reflect the true current performance of such underlying assets.'

-Such a disclaimer did not reveal much to the Complainant about the actual state of the investment and the whole scenario could not have reasonably enabled the Complainant to have knowledge about the matters being complained of.
+Such a disclaimer did not reveal much to the Complainant about the actual state of the investments and the whole scenario could not have reasonably enabled the Complainant to have knowledge about the matters being complained of.

-Moreover, the Arbiter makes reference to Case Number 137/2018 whereby it results that the Service Provider itself declared in July 2015, in reply to a member's concern regarding losses, that:
+Moreover, the Arbiter, makes reference to case number 137/2018 against MPM4 whereby it results that the Service Provider itself declared in July 2015, in reply to a member's concern regarding losses, that:

-'... whilst we, as Trustees, will review and assess any losses, these can only be on the maturity of the note, as any valuations can and will be distorted ahead of the expiry'.
+'... whilst we, as Trustees, will review and assess any losses, these can only be on the maturity of the note,5 as any valuations can and will be distorted ahead of the expiry'.6

-The Service Provider did not prove the date of maturity of the structured notes comprising the portfolio of the Complainant.
+The Service Provider did not prove the date of maturity of the structured notes, being the main type of instruments included in the Complainant's portfolio.
+The Arbiter also refers to the comments already made above with respect to the products forming part of the portfolio after the coming into force of Chapter 555.

-According to a statement presented by the Complainant certain structured notes were still within her portfolio after the coming into force of the Act with certain notes also maturing in 2017.

-The Arbiter has also discovered from Case Number 127/2018 that the Service Provider sent communication to all members of the Scheme with respect to the position with CWM.

-In this regard, in September 2017, members were notified by MPM about the suspension of the terms of business that MPM had with CWM.
+The Arbiter has also discovered from Case Number 127/2018 against MPM, that the Service Provider sent communication to all members of the Scheme with respect to the position with CWM.7 In this regard, in September 2017, members were notified by MPM about the suspension of the terms of business that MPM had with CWM.
 Later, in October 2017, MPM also notified the members of the Scheme about the full withdrawal of such terms of business with CWM.